elastic/elasticsearch/TRACING.md

 ### More details about configuration

-The APM agent pulls configuration from [multiple sources][agent-config], with a hierarchy that means, for example, that options set in the config file cannot be overridden via system properties.
-This means that Elasticsearch cannot ship with sensible defaults for dynamic settings in the config file and override them via system properties.
+For context, the APM agent pulls configuration from [multiple sources][agent-config], with a hierarchy that means, for example, that options set in the config file cannot be overridden via system properties.

-Instead, static or sensitive config values are put in the config file, and dynamic settings are left entirely to the system properties.
-The Elasticsearch APM plugin has appropriate security access to set the APM-related system properties.
+Now, in order to send tracing data to the APM server, ES needs to configured with either a `secret_key` or an `api_key`.
+We could configure these in the agent via system properties, but then their values would be available to any Java code that can read system properties.

+Instead, when Elasticsearch bootstraps itself, it compiles all APM settings together, including any `secret_key` or `api_key` values from the ES keystore, and writes out a temporary APM config file containin all static configuration (i.e. values that cannot change after the agent starts).
+This file is deleted soon after ES starts up.
+Settings that are not sensitive and can be changed dynamically are configure via system properties.
 Calls to the ES settings REST API are translated into system property writes, which the agent later picks up and applies.

 ## Where is tracing data sent?